Chelidonium majus L.

 How to Grow and Care

 Germination can be slow and erratic with some seeds taking up to twelve months to sprout.
-Can be sown in place in early spring or late fall.
+It can be sown in place in early spring or late fall.
 If choosing this approach keep weeds in the area to a minimum to allow seeds time to germinate and plants to establish.
-Once the first ones are established they often self seed and proliferate, but this can take several years to achieve.
+Once the first ones are established they often self-seed and proliferate, but this can take several years to achieve.
 Seeds and also be started in pots… – See more at: How to Grow and Care for Greater Celandine.